 Some days are sunny, some days are cloudy and some days are—gasp!—rainy.
 I grew up in Nantes, I can take the rain.
 In Canada, people don’t even go out when rain is forecast.
 In Nantes, it’s business as usual, most of us don’t even bother with umbrellas or raincoats.
 Getting soaked is part of the deal when you live close to the Atlantic Ocean.

 My brother, my mother, Mark and I decided to follow the Loire River, an interesting scenery when the sky is grey.
-We crossed the bridge to the Isle of Nantes, got soaked, but we kept on walking past the usual touristic attractions.
+We crossed the bridge to the Isle of Nantes, got soaked, but we kept walking past the usual touristic attractions.
 We ended up at the former Marché d’intérêt national, a wholesale market for fruit, vegetables and agricultural produce.
 Industrial wasteland, old train tracks, empty buildings.
-We goofed around—we were the only ones around.
-Sunny, cloudy, rain.
+We goofed around—we were the only ones around—sunny, cloudy, rain.
 The entire afternoon was like this, unpredictable and laughably so.

 It could have been a miserable afternoon but we had a lot of fun.
 We came home five hours later, soaked, dirty and happy.

 A few pictures are a bit blurry because wiping the water off the lens when you’re soaked just doesn’t work…